East Mountain Teaching

-East Mountain Teaching gets its name from the East Mountain Temple on the "Twin Peaks" (雙峰) of Huangmei (modern Hubei).
+East Mountain Teaching gets its name from the East Mountain Temple on the "Twin Peaks" (雙峰) of Huangmei in present-day Hubei.
 The East Mountain Temple was on the easternmost peak of the two.
 Its modern name is Wuzu Temple (五祖寺).

 The two most famous disciples of Hongren, Huineng and Yuquan Shenxiu, both continued the East Mountain teaching.

 History

 The East Mountain School was established by Daoxin (道信 580–651) at East Mountain Temple on Potou (Broken Head) Mountain, which was later renamed Shuangfeng (Twin Peaks).
 Daoxin taught there for 30 years.
 He established the first monastic home for "Bodhidharma's Zen".

 The tradition holds that Hongren (弘忍 601–674) left home at an early age (between seven and fourteen) and lived at East Mountain Temple on Twin Peaks, where Daoxin was the abbot.

 Teachings

 The East Mountain community was a specialized meditation training centre.
 The establishment of a community in one location was a change from the wandering lives of Bodhidharma and Huike and their followers.
 It fit better into Chinese society, which highly valued community-oriented behaviour over solitary practice.

 An important aspect of the East Mountain Teachings was its nonreliance on a single sutra or a single set of sutras for its doctrinal foundation as was done by most of the other Buddhist sects of the time.

 The East Mountain School incorporated both the Laṅkāvatāra Sūtra and the Mahaprajnaparamita Sutras.

 The view of the mind in the Awakening of Faith in the Mahayana also had a significant import on the doctrinal development of the East Mountain Teaching: